A guide to accounting for credit card rewards

 Earned cashback could be treated differently as it is earned as a result of spending money on the card.
 You might treat it as a cash rebate, as detailed in IRS Publication 525.

 For example, if a business goes and purchases computer supplies and then receives cashback as a result of making that purchase, that business could use the cashback to reduce the original purchase price.
-This wouldn’t increase income directly, but would increase the tax basis because the expense level has been reduced.
+This wouldn’t increase income directly, but would increase the tax basis because the business expense level has been reduced.

 If the business were to purchase $400 worth of computer supplies, and the purchase and cashback were all to happen on the same day, the accounting using the above approach might be: